apache/cordova-medic/README.md

 - get the sample running
 - stop the slave and the master
 - add slaves:
-  - buildslave create-slave slave_common localhost:9889 common-slave pass
   - buildslave create-slave slave_ios localhost:9889 ios-slave pass
   - buildslave create-slave slave_android localhost:9889 android-slave pass

-- get two files from the medic repository
+- get three files from the medic repository
   - master.cfg - copy to buildbot/master/master.cfg
-  - config.json.sample -  copy to buildbot, then edit for local ip, test platforms, ios keychain, current release build
+  - config.json.sample -  copy to the buildbot base directory, then edit for local ip, test platforms, ios keychain, current release build
+  - repos.json - copy to the buildbot base directory

 #Running the System
 - start the master with buildbot start master
 - start the slaves with:
-  -  buildslave start slave_common
   -  buildslave start slave_ios
   -  buildslave start slave_android
 - point your browser at http://localhost:8010/waterfall to see the buildbot state